zuozhenggh/learning-library/solutions-library/peoplesoft-adb/11psft-mt-setup-oci/psft-mt-setup.md

-# PeopleSoft Middle Tier Setup & Configuration in OCI
+# PeopleSoft Middle Tier Setup & Configuration and Test Peoplesoft login in OCI

 ## Introduction

-This lab walks you through the process of setting up a Middle Tier environment for PeopleSoft on OCI compute system.
+This lab walks you through the process of setting up a Middle Tier environment for PeopleSoft on OCI compute system and later login and test the application.

 Estimated Lab Time: 3 hour